judithbergada/CASPR/docs/pages/tutorial.md

 # Tutorial

 Running CASPR is extremely easy and convenient to analyze CRIPR-Cas9 screens using pgRNAs.
-The test data folder contains two brief examples to go through all steps.
-Simply copy the scripts provided in each example to visualize the demos.
+The test data folder contains two brief user cases to go through all steps.
+Simply copy the scripts provided in each user case to visualize the demos.

 ## Get started: Download CASPR Code and Data